-Idaho Statute of Limitations In Personal Injury Cases
+Idaho Statute of Limitations in Personal Injury Cases

 Posted on

-What Is a Statute of Limitations?
+What Is a Statute of Limitation?

 What Is the Statute of Limitations for Idaho Personal Injury Cases?

-When the victim is a minor
+When the Victim is a Minor

 How Do You Comply With Idaho’s Statute of Limitations?

 Knowing what the statute of limitations is, the next question is how to comply with it.
 It may seem like reporting the accident to the insurance company or to the business involved is enough.
-After all, that puts the defendant on notice of the injury.
+After all, it puts the defendant on notice of the injury.
 However, just filing an insurance claim or telling the defense about the injury isn’t enough.

-To comply with the statute of limitations, the victim must formally file their claim.
+To comply with the statute of limitations, the victim must formally file their lawsuit.
 For claims against private parties, that means filing a summons and complaint to start a court case.
 The case doesn’t have to be resolved by the end of the statute of limitations.
 It must be filed by then.
 Filing the formal court documents is the only way to make sure that you’ve met the statute of limitations.

 The statute of limitations exists to make the legal process fair, and to give people a timeline.
 Evidence is more readily available shortly after the injury occurs.
 Over time, witnesses can forget important details.
 Documents can be harder to find.
 The statute of limitations exists to give the parties finality and to make sure legal proceedings are fair.